 Recruitment Events: Top-ranked applicants being considered for an admissions offer are typically invited to campus to interview.
 Interviews are an important part of our admissions process, allowing us to interact with you and learn more about you beyond your written application.
 Should an invited applicant be unable to attend one of our in-person Recruitment Weekends, they will be invited to interview with faculty via Zoom or Skype.

 Cornell University and the Graduate School are committed to providing a supportive and inclusive environment for all Cornell students.
 The Field of BMCB strongly supports this mission and, as a result, our graduate student community is a vibrant and diverse one.
 BMCB students come from all areas of the globe and all walks of life.
 We are committed to the equality of educational opportunity and success for all students.
 The Field encourages individuals from groups who have been historically underrepresented in STEM to apply and participate in many programs on campus to recruit and retain these students and other diversity students (including first-generation college students).

 Students with disabilities are strongly encouraged to apply.
 The Field of BMCB has established a partnership with the Cornell University Student Disability Services Office.
 Any student who is invited to our recruitment events and requires special accommodations to participate should contact the GFAs to request necessary arrangements.

 Admission Decision Timeline

 The BMCB Admissions Committee will meet weekly starting in late November to evaluate completed applications.
 A select number of applicants will be invited to interview at our on-campus Recruitment events in February.
 Invitations are extended in December.
-Those who are unable to attend our Recruitment events (i.e. some international applicants residing outside the U.S.) are offered Skype interviews.
+Those who are unable to attend our Recruitment events (i.e. some international applicants residing outside the U.S.) are offered Zoom or Skype interviews.
 Admissions decisions are made by mid-to-late March, once all interviews have taken place.